 It’s worth remembering that labour and birth are natural processes and only require ‘fixing’ if there is a complication – in which case the medical team will decide what needs to be done.

 Time to get practical.
 If you’re the primary birth/labour support for your partner (and most life partners are), there are some practical steps you can take to prepare for the big day.

 First and foremost, make sure you attend an unbiased antenatal course that is inclusive of partners and easily accessible.
-The HATCH online course includes specific content to help prepare and support partners so you can feel completely prepared.
-[LINK TO HATCH]
+The HATCH online course includes modules designed specifically to prepare for partners for labour, birth, feeding, and other postnatal challenges.

 It’s vital to have an open and honest conversation as a couple so you can manage each other’s expectations and go into the labour on the same page.